Leadership Coaching to Improve Small Nonprofit Staff Performance

 • What steps will you take to deal with it?

-• What is the step-by-step action plan you follow when releasing someone?
+• While it is often the last step in discipline, what is the step-by-step action plan you follow when releasing someone?

 The Key Concept, Attitude or Action That Drives This Practice